iliassaek/gitflow-simu/README.md

 # gitflow-simu
-is is a demo about gitflow
+This is a demo about gitflow

 testing feature gitflow